Njinx/instx/README.md

 3. Set "InstX" as the default search engine in your browser
 ![Set as default search engine](./images/ff_default_search_engine.png)

+### Instxctl
+InstX comes bundled with a utility called instxctl that can do things such as query instx for instance statistics, force an update of the instance list, etc.

+To access instxctl simply make a copy or symbolic link of the instx binary and rename it to something that includes the string "instxctl".
+This new binary can now be run via the command line in instxctl mode.

 ## Configuration
 The default config file is located at `~/.config/instx.yaml` on Linux and `%appdata%/instx/instx.yaml` on Windows but can be overriden by setting `$SEARX_SPACE_AUTOSELECTOR_CONFIG`.